Cap Writeup

 Key Takeaways

-wouldn't work here)- cap_setuid != setuid bit set
+getcapto check capabilities on executables (findwouldn't work here)- cap_setuid != setuid bit set